valerybugakov/interview-answers/javascript/README.md

 // 1
 // 2
 // 3
-// remove
-// indexOf
+// lalka
 `

-With remove and indexOf being methods added to the array prototype by ExtJS.
+With lalka method added to the array prototype by us which can break some other library.